JMRI/JMRI/scripts/HOWTO-distribution.md

 Test version 4.21.5 of JMRI/DecoderPro is available for download.

-This is the next in a series of test releases that will culminate in a production release, hopefully in late in 2020.
+This is the next in a series of test releases that will culminate in a production release, hopefully in early 2021.
 It’s really helpful when people download, install and use these test versions so we can find and fix any inadvertent new problems early.

 - Alt: There have been a lot of updates in this version, so it should be considered experimental.
 - Alt: We're getting close to the end of the development series, so we'd appreciate feedback on whether or not this release works for your layout.